 The junction is much quieter than the other junctions Moto have been targeting lately, so less work would be required, although Moto will be paying for new traffic lights and double yellow lines on Toll Bar Way.
 The plans consume all of the land available, while the parking areas will meet the bare minimum of what's required.

 The chosen site is a strategic move which introduces the Moto brand to a new section of road.
 It is positioned prior to the busy Peterborough services, while to the south there is the expanding service area at Brampton Hut.
 Also in its favour are the facts that a truckstop at Alconbury recently closed, a rival operators' service area at Black Cat is expected to close at 2021, and the opening of the upgraded A14 may further increase traffic levels.

 The northbound side started out as an orchard and terraced housing on Ermine Street, the historic route of the Great North Road.
 On the southbound side was the Toll Bar Cottages.

-In the 1970s a northbound garage and bungalow was built, as well as a southbound petrol station.
-A few years later the Sawtry North branch of Happy Eater opened next to the northbound garage, which became a full petrol station.
-In 1984 the Sawtry branch of Little Chef opened next to the southbound petrol station.
-The Toll Bar Cottages were demolished in the early 1980s.
+In the 1970s a northbound garage and bungalow were built, as well as a southbound petrol station.
+In the early 1980s the Sawtry North branch of Happy Eater opened next to the northbound garage, which became a full petrol station.

 Everything changed in 1998, when the old Ermine Street was replaced by the new A1(M) motorway.
 The upgraded road narrowly passed the old northbound services, taking away some of the petrol station.
 A new road, Toll Bar Way, was built to the west and provided access to what was left of the northbound side.
 Too much of the southbound side was taken by the new road and it had to be demolished.
 In theory it would have almost fit in the gap between the A1(M) and the new B1043, but that's before you account for the effect of the new embankments.